orsonteodoro/nano-ycmd/README.md

 The features below are still in development.
 Some may be feature complete.

-Do Ctrl \` to bring up the completer commands menu
+Do Alt \` to bring up the completer commands menu

 To execute a completer command do Ctrl letter